facelessuser/coloraide/docs/src/markdown/manipulation.md

 !!! warning "Indirect Channel Modifications"
-    Indirect channel modification is very useful, but keep in mind that it may give you access to color spaces that are incompatible due to gamut size, and their algorithm may end up not preserving some aspects of a color.
+    Indirect channel modification is very useful, but keep in mind that it may give you access to color spaces that are incompatible due to gamut size.
 Additionally, the feature converts the color to the target color space, modifies it, and then converts it back making it susceptible to any possible [round trip errors](./advanced.md#round-trip-accuracy).

 !!! new "New in 1.5: Getting/Setting Multiple Channels"